RConsortium/censusguide/draft.md

 ## Part 1: What the Census Bureau Provides

-This section of the Guide covers:
-  * two types of data that Census Provides (demographic and geographic)
-  * two ways that Census distributes this data (American FactFinder and an API).
+This section of the Guide starts by describing the two main types of data that Census provides: demographic and geographic datasets.
+We will then look at two methods that Census provides to facilitate accessing the data.

+### Data

-### Demographic Datasets
+#### Demographic Datasets

 The core mission of the Census Bureau is to provide information about America's people, places and economy.
 It does this by running 100 Censuses, Surveys and Programs.
 This document refers to the output of these programs as "datasets".
 You can view the full list of datasets [here](https://www.census.gov/programs-surveys/surveys-programs.html).